Reference To Slavery Will Remain In Colorado ConstitutionA reference to slavery will remain in Colorado's constitution.

 Colorado Lawmaker Feels It Should Be Harder To Change The ConstitutionThe November ballot could be very crowded with more than 90 initiatives being submitted so far and many of them involve changes to the state constitution.

-May 1 is an historic day in Colorado but it will likely go down in history as the predecessor to an even greater moment in civil rights history.
+History or a Pre-Cursor to History?May 1 is an historic day in Colorado but it will likely go down in history as the predecessor to an even greater moment in civil rights history.